niteshj11/azure-app-service-ai-scenarios-integrated-sample/docs/TESTING_GUIDE.md

 #### 2. Verify Application is Running
 - Flask app should show: `Running on http://127.0.0.1:5000`
 - Open browser to: http://127.0.0.1:5000
-- You should see the TechMart AI Chatbot interface
+- You should see the Zava AI Chatbot interface

 #### 3. Configure Azure AI (If Not Already Done)
 If you see "Configuration Error" or need to set up Azure AI: